pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-been set on foot in such a way that the sponsors take the risk that they may not sell enough positive copies to distribute their "first cost,™ and to expect, to gain a profit if the number of buyers more {% include columnbreak.html canvas=316 col=2 %} than distributes this first cost.
+been set on foot in such a way that the sponsors take the risk that they may not sell enough positive copies to distribute their "first cost," and to expect, to gain a profit if the number of buyers more {% include columnbreak.html canvas=316 col=2 %} than distributes this first cost.
 It is probable that in this instance the actual first cost is much in excess of $.10 a foot